Motion Capture System

 What are the different methods?

 This method works thanks to an exoskeleton built around the element to be captured.
 The exoskeleton is a structure whose angles are angular sensors.
 These angles are connected by wires to a computer.
 Each sensor knows its position in relation to the others, which allows the computer to know the movements of the entire structure.
-This method is very popular because it is very accurate and calculates very quickly the data recorded by the sensors.
+This method is very popular because it is very accurate and calculates the data recorded by the sensors.
 But the need to be connected by wires to the computer reduces the range and imposes mechanical constraints.

 This method uses sensors placed on the actor’s body to measure the low-frequency magnetic field generated by an emitter.
 The sensors, as well as the transmitter, are connected to a computer that will report the positions of the sensors in the magnetic field.
 A software program will then transcribe the position and movements of the sensors in a 3D space.
-If several actors use this method at the same time, the sensors of the different actors will interfere with each other.
+If several actors use this method at the same time, the sensors from the different actors will interfere with each other.
 The recorded data will be distorted and therefore unusable.